tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 ### Determine file type `file <filename>`

 Just because a file ends with a particular extension, doesn't mean that the file itself follows the format that matches that extension.
-This is an example of why it's important to impart structure on your code.
-You should use the correct file extension even though you don't have to so that both you and everybody else can better understand your files and code.
+This is an example of why it's important to impart structure and adhere to standards when organizing data.
+You should use the correct file extension so that both you and everybody else can better understand your files.

 The most common use of the `file` command in biology is to determine if files ending in `.gz` are actually zipped.